 - A second way would be to talk to a friend about what happened.

-- As the emotions surface, again, take note of them so they can be resolved.
+- As the emotions surface, again,

 Emotional Freedom Technique